chitalu/cprintf/README.md

 counter-part(s)	i.e printf, fprintf etc.

-Aside from guarranteed type-safety (unlike that of it predecesors) c_printf also introduces the feature of colour format specification for output directed to a terminal.
+Aside from guarranteed type-safety (unlike that of it predecesors) cprintf also introduces the feature of text-colour specification ($...) for output directed to a terminal.
 This functionality effectively permits users the ability to specify--as part of the format string--the colour of all (or some) of the format-string's characters.